jessepav/libgdx-wiki-old/Gradle-and-IntelliJ-IDEA.md

 ## Importing Your Project
 Follow carefully the [Official Documentation](https://libgdx.badlogicgames.com/documentation/gettingstarted/Importing%20into%20IDE.html#intellij) steps.

+Note for Intellij users: Gradle may not be turned on by default.
+See (https://stackoverflow.com/a/53124234/1411030) here for more details.

 ## Running Your Project

   * **Desktop**: `Run -> Edit Configurations...`, click the plus (+) button and select `Application`.
 Set the `Name` to `Desktop`.
 Set the field `Use classpath of module` to `desktop` (or `desktop_main`), then click on the button of the `Main class` field and select the `DesktopLauncher` class.
 Set the `Working directory` to your `android/assets/` (or `your_project_path/core/assets/`) folder!
 Click `Apply` and then `OK`.
 You have now created a run configuration for your desktop project.
 You can now select the configuration and run it.